Report Work Related Accident Injuries to Workers’ Comp. Claim Attorney

 Once the employer is notified of a work-related accident injury (requiring medical attention beyond first aid), they are required to provide the injured worker with a DWC-1 Claim Form (or just simply called a “claim form”).
 The worker is to complete their portion of the form and return it to the employer.
 The employer is then required to complete their portion of the form and notify their work comp insurance carrier within 24 hours by providing the claim form itself to the insurance company.
 The claimant should be making sure that they also receive a copy of the completed DWC-1 (with employer’s portion completed as well).
 The carrier is then required to authorize up to $10,000.00 of medical care until the claim is either accepted or denied (the law gives the insurance company 90 days to admit or deny the claim.
 An untimely denial – one after the 90 day denial period – creates a reputable presumption that the injury is work related).
 Although the carrier is allowed to pick the doctor for the first 30 days following submission of the claim form, the claimant is allowed to select a new doctor (from within the medical provider network) following the first 30 days after reporting.

 The problem many have is that they do not know any of the rules in the California Labor Code about reporting their health issue to their employer.
 Many are scared to even inquire with the company or report a California workers’ compensation claim for fear of losing their job.
-For those who are having trouble, the best thing to do is to consult with a licensed professional ASAP.
+For those who are having trouble, the best thing to do is to consult with a licensed work injury attorney professional ASAP.
 While many adverse consequences can result from a failure to report or file a formal claim, the insurance carrier does not suffer any severe penalties when reporting is not properly achieved, even when failure is through the purposeful act of the company or manager.
 This means that workers must be diligent to know and exercise their rights in a timely fashion.
 If you need help, call me immediately to see if there is anything that we can do to aid you in the pursuit of an injury claim.